-- Autism is estimated to affect 1 in every 68 children in the United States; 1 in every 42 boys; 1 in every 189 girls. - No two individuals with autism are the same.
-There is a wide spectrum of symptoms that range from mild to severe. - Autism occurs in children of all racial, ethnic and socioeconomic backgrounds. - Autism may be accompanied by language impairment and/or intellectual disability. - The causes of autism are unclear.
+- Autism is estimated to affect 1 in every 59 children in the United States; 1 in every 37 boys; 1 in every 151 girls. - Autism occurs in children of all racial, ethnic and socioeconomic backgrounds. - No two individuals with autism are the same.
+There is a wide spectrum of symptoms that range from mild to severe. - Autism may be accompanied by language impairment and/or intellectual disability.
+Some children on the spectrum possess average to above average intellectual abilities. - The causes of autism are unclear.
 Research suggests that the causes are complex and may include genetic, biological, and environmental risk factors. - Increased prevalence in autism has been influenced by greater awareness, improved expertise in diagnosis, and an expanded definition.
-However, a true increase in the number of children with autism cannot be ruled out.
+It is unclear that these factors totally account for the increase.

-- Symptoms of autism can often be detected at 18 months or earlier, and some of the early signs may even be recognizable within the first year of life. - When parents first suspect their child is developing differently, they should discuss their concerns with their pediatrician and ask for an autism screening, or referral to a qualified autism professional. - Early identification and intensive early intervention can result in significant positive outcomes for many children with autism. - Individuals with autism can make gains throughout their lives with the support of evidence-based educational and therapeutic programs tailored to meet their challenges and strengths. - 84% of individuals with autism in California are under the age of 22.
+- Symptoms of autism can often be detected at 18 months or earlier, and some of the early signs may even be recognizable within the first year of life. - When parents first suspect their child is developing differently, they should discuss their concerns with their pediatrician and ask for an autism screening, or referral to a qualified autism professional. - Early identification and intensive early intervention can result in significant positive outcomes for many children with autism. - Individuals with autism can make gains with the support of evidence-based educational and therapeutic programs tailored to meet their challenges and strengths.
+Gains can be made throughout childhood, adolescence and adulthood. - 84% of individuals with autism in California are under the age of 22.
 There is a significant need for services to help young people successfully transition to adulthood with the greatest levels of independence possible.